cabal-club/cable/wire.md

 **channel**: A conceptual object with its own unique name, that users can participate in by authoring posts that reference the channel.

-**request**: A binary payload originating from a particular client.
+**request**: A binary payload originating from a particular host.

-**response**: A binary payload, traversing the network from a particular client back to the client who issued the original request.
+**response**: A binary payload, traversing the network from a particular host back to the host who issued the original request.

 **`req_id`**: A unique 32-bit number that uniquely identifies a request traversing in the network, and any corresponding responses.

-**requester**: A client authoring a request, to be sent to other peers.
+**requester**: A host authoring a request, to be sent to other peers.

-**responder**: A client authoring a response, in reference to a request sent to them.
+**responder**: A host authoring a response, in reference to a request sent to them.

 **message**: Either a request or a response.